 We collate all relevant client or learner data that has a bearing on what’s valuable in their organisation.
 This includes:

-Each of these sources need to be approached in their own terms.
-For example, Job descriptions, especially when they have written thoughtfully, used appropriately in interviews and followed up with throughout onboarding, can reveal much about the desired and required skills for the specific roles across your organisation.
+Each of these sources need to be approached in their own terms to make upskilling work out.
+For example, job descriptions, especially when they have written thoughtfully, used appropriately in interviews and followed up with throughout onboarding, can reveal much about the desired and required skills for the specific roles across your organisation.
 We use Content Intelligence to scan and draw out skills from these.

 Alternatively, organic user search queries across talent and learning systems can also be informative.
 They tend to throw up a lot of expected results (agile, excel, leadership) but some of the less frequent, more nuanced terms can bring more actionable insights.
 Here’s a typical set of results for organic search on an LXP, SharePoint etc: